Mattgans/Berki/README.md

 - A virtual environment is highly recommended.

 ### **Step 2: Get API Keys**
-You will need API keys from three services.
+You will need API keys for your trading account.
 The app has fields to enter these, so you don't need to hardcode them.
-- **NewsAPI:** For fetching news articles.
-[Get a key here](https://newsapi.org/).
-- **Google AI (Gemini):** For content generation and analysis.
-[Get a key here](https://aistudio.google.com/app/apikey).
 - **Alpaca:** For paper trading.
 You need an **API Key** and a **Secret Key**.
 [Get them here](https://alpaca.markets/).

 ### **Step 3: Install Dependencies**